-How do you migrate from 2D draughting to model-based design?
+How do you migrate from a 2D drawing system to model-based design?
 How should training be rolled out?
 And what are the common issues usually encountered?

-Large design studios, contractors, national governments and clients are implementing collaborative processes that effectively and efficiently collate and manage data.
-In the meantime, while some small to medium companies are at the forefront of this move, others are unaware of it or dismiss it as irrelevant, too expensive or too disruptive.
+Design studios, contractors, national governments and clients are implementing collaborative processes that effectively and efficiently collate and manage data.
+While some small to medium companies are at the forefront of this move, others are unaware of it or dismiss it as irrelevant, too expensive or too disruptive.

 But despite this, the construction industry is in a period of change with regard to collaborative workflow and the corresponding technology that is needed to support these advances.
 Furthermore, the concepts themselves are not new and no single individual or organisation can claim having invented them.